 You try your best to eat your daily dose of fresh fruit and vegetables.
 But there are some days when your belly is craving a little comfort food — creamy, melty, crunchy, salty, sweet, soul-satisfying comfort food.

 Believe it or not, there is actual science behind why you crave certain foods at certain times.
 Studies have found the experience of eating a high-fat, high-starch, or high-sugar meal induces the release of dopamine in the brain’s pleasure center.
 This rewarding experience then stays in your memory center, leading to cravings of those delicious meals when you emotionally need them most, such as during times of stress, anxiety, or loneliness.

 For some people, eating certain foods conjures up happy feelings of days gone by, learning to make sauce in nonna’s kitchen, licking the beater after mom mixes the gooey chocolate cake batter, sharing pizza and watching a movie.

 Season of stretchy pants

 The forecast in many places calls for frigid temperatures and snow, meaning it’s officially comfort food season.
-So, push that new year’s diet resolution aside for the time being, pull on a pair of comfy sweats, and get ready to whip up an edible hug with one of these recipe ideas.
+So, push that new year’s diet resolution aside for the time being, pull on a pair of comfy sweats, and get ready to whip up a comforting and tasty hug with one of these recipe ideas.